What Planet You On?

-What Planet You On? is a 2008 single by Bodyrox the name for English DJs Jon Pearn and Nick Bridges.
-The single features vocals and also a video performance from singer Luciana.
-The single was released in the UK on 7 January 2008.
-The single first appeared as an exclusive on the mix compilation 'GeneratioNext: The House2Hard Theory' mixed by Bodyrox on September 15, 2007.
+"What Planet You On?" is a song by English electro house duo Bodyrox, consisting of English DJs Jon Pearn and Nick Bridges.
+The single features vocals from English singer Luciana, who also sang on their song "Yeah Yeah".
+The song was released as a single in 2007 (and in the UK on 7 January 2008) and first appeared as an exclusive on the mix compilation GeneratioNext: The House2Hard Theory, mixed by Bodyrox, on September 15, 2007.

-Other uses
+Music video

+The official music video for the song features Luciana performing the song in space.
+This includes riding on a rocket, floating inside a spaceship and walking on a planet.
+It culminates with her riding the rocket into a space station and blowing it up, a reference to Star Wars (1977).

+Charts

+Usage in media

-It was also featured on the soundtrack of EA Sports football game, FIFA 08, and on the North American TV commercial for the 2008 Ford Focus.
+In 2007, "What Planet You On" was featured on the soundtrack of EA Sports football game, FIFA 08.

 On 5 January 2008, this song was also featured on a promo for Cycle 9 of America's Next Top Model in the UK.
-In 2009 it was used on BBC Three's "Born on Three" trailer.
+In 2009 it was used in BBC Three's "Born on Three" trailer.

 In 2008, the track was remixed by Canadian electronic dance artist deadmau5.
+The remix was featured in the North American TV commercial for the 2008 Ford Focus.

 It is also featured in the 2009 British horror film Tormented.